-Following their embrace—an encounter Francis up to this point in his life had assiduously avoided—the saint falls to the ground and, in tears he utters: “My God.
+Following their embrace—an encounter Francis up to this point in his life had seriously avoided—the saint falls to the ground and, in tears he cries out: “My God.
 My Lord and my all!
 O great God!”

 Is the film scene historically accurate?